 Pollinators are essential.
 Without them, we would not survive.
 Over 80% of plants require a bat, butterfly, moth, fly, bird, ant, beetle, or bee to pollinate them.

 More and more every day we hear how pollinators are dying due to various reasons.
 We’re not here to tell you what has gone wrong; but instead, we want to share some positive things you can do to help pollinators survive and thrive.
+One of our favorite things to help the bees and other pollinators is to build a pollinator-friendly garden.

 Consider planting a pollinator garden as part of your landscape to supply these vital animals and insects with food and habitat.
 Here are 10 of our favorite pollinator plants with helpful links to garden plans.